 Insider Tip: Universal Studios Hollywood does not recommend Halloween Horror Nights or the Walking Dead Attraction for guests younger than 13.

-Disney California Adventure Park has gotten its own Halloween makeover, too: Guardians of the Galaxy takes on a Monsters After Dark theme, while Cars Land’s ‘Haul-O-Ween’ zone features costumed characters and the morphing of Radiator Springs into Radiator Screams.
-For some seasonal music, go by Mater’s Junkyard, rendered into Mater’s Graveyard JamBOOree.
+Disney California Adventure Park gets its own Halloween makeover, too: Guardians of the Galaxy takes on a Monsters After Dark theme, while Cars Land’s 'Haul-O-Ween' zone features costumed characters and the morphing of Radiator Springs into Radiator Screams.
+For some seasonal music, visit Mater’s Junkyard, which is turned into Mater’s Graveyard JamBOOree.

-Insider tip: Consider splurging with tickets to Mickey’s Halloween Party.
-Or join a Happiest Haunts Tour, where a ‘ghost host’ scares up special pranks and adventures as you tour the parks; offered throughout the Halloween season.
+Insider tip: consider splurging on tickets to Mickey’s Halloween Party.
+Or join a Happiest Haunts Tour, where a 'ghost host' scares you with special pranks and adventures as you tour the parks throughout the Halloween season.

 Santa’s reindeer apparently like San Francisco.
 Several of the antlered beasts of burden, specifically zoo residents Belle, Holly, Peppermint and Velvet, welcome visitors during December’s week-long Zoo Lights event.
 Other evening activities aimed to get all ages in the Christmas holiday spirit include performances by storytellers, jugglers, magicians, and more, plus snow flurries on cue and thousands of twinkly lights throughout the grounds.